ELIXIR-Belgium/elixir-toolkit-theme/README.md

 <h1 align="center">ELIXIR toolkit theme </h1>
 </p>

-The ELIXIR toolkit theme is a Jekyll theme designed to support easy deployment of documentation websites but also more complex ones that require a central tool table and linking towards ELXIR resources.
+The ELIXIR toolkit theme is a Jekyll theme designed to support easy deployment of documentation websites but also more complex ones that require a central tool table and linking towards ELIXIR resources.

 Its key features:
 - Easy deployment using GitHub pages